If You See These Warning Signs, RUN!

 We’ll submit you to 1,000 (crap) directories!

 The truth is, there are good directories in which to get listed, both free and paid.
 In my experience, paid, curated directories offer the best link value by providing a barrier to entry to many low-quality sites and spam operations.
-A second function of paid directories is that they’re often niche-specific, so that’s a relevancy signal given to the search engines.
+The second function of paid directories is that they’re often niche-specific, so that’s a relevancy signal given to the search engines.
 Examples of good paid, curated directories include HG.org, Justia.com, Findlaw.com, LexisNexis, Lawyers.com, and similar ones.
-These are, of course, relevant to the legal field, but you can find similar directories across nearly any vertical, from dentists and doctors, to oil industry businesses.
+These are, of course, relevant to the legal field, but you can find similar directories across nearly any vertical, from dentists and doctors to oil industry businesses.
 For a good list of directories both banned and alive, visit Moz.com’s article on the subject, or see Directory Journal’s list of quality paid directories (compiled using Open Site Explorer and Moz Page Authority data).

 We’ll Submit Your Site to Hundreds of Never-Before-Seen Search Engines!
 That’d Be Swell, Right?

 This is another common trick of snake oil SEO salesmen.
 It’s very similar to the directory listing spam tactic from above.
 It follows the same approach, in that the description usually preaches the benefits of backlinks and listings in multiple places (search engines, directories, article databases, whatever), then makes the case that you need to submit your site to “the search engines” regularly (Which search engines?
 Invariably, they’re never specified, though it’s always a grossly inflated number) in order to maintain your rankings.
 In reality, you don’t really need to submit your site to any search engine, but many people choose to submit their new sites to Google and Bing via each company’s Webmaster Tools when they get started online.